peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 * Methane ($\mathrm{CH_4}$)
 * Nitrous oxide ($\mathrm{N_2O}$)

-Solar absorption is the greatest in the high-frequency range.
+Absorption of solar radiation is the greatest in the high-frequency range.
 In particular, gamma radiation, X-rays and UV-C are almost entirely absorbed early in their travel through the atmosphere, mostly by oxygen and ozone.
 As such, and because they constitute only a small